ryandoyle5401/Budgetr/Project Requirements.md

 - Pushing to the repository

 ## Software Architecture
-<strong>Major Software Components:</strong>
+**Major Software Components:**
+- Android Studio
 - Kotlin Programming Language
 - Firebase Database

-<strong>Interface Between Components:</strong>
+**Interface Between Components:**
-The interface between Kotlin and the Firebase database will be a Kotlin class.
-Within this class there will be code that allows our program to both read and write data to the database.
-With this in place, we should be able to store and retrieve any data the user enters or has entered.
+The communication link between Kotlin and the Firebase database will take the form of a Kotlin class.
+This class will contain code enabling our program to read and write data seamlessly to the database.
+This setup ensures the storage and retrieval of any user-entered data.

-<strong>Data the System Stores:</strong>
+**Data the System Stores:**
-This system should store information from the user's profile like their first name, last name, email address, phone number password, and any answers they provide to security questions.
-Additionally, the system will store their settings like their expense categories, their expenses (in dollar amounts), their set limits (in dollar amounts).
-Both this data and the user's profile information will all be stored in a database.
-As part of our design, the database will have a table for storing the user's account information.
-Then, each account table will be linked to a budget or settings table that stores information about the user's customized budget.
+The system will store user profile information, including first name, last name, email, phone number, password, and security question answers.
+Additionally, it will store settings such as expense categories, dollar amounts of expenses, and set limits in a database.
+The database design includes a table for user account information linked to a table for budget or settings to store customized budget details.
-<strong>Alternatives:</strong>
+**Alternatives:**
 An alternative to using Kotlin as our primary programming language, we could use Java as an alternative to develop an Android app.
 Java Pros:
 - More documentation